Can't find what you are looking for?

 - Search and retrieve items from these additional resources

 - Benefit from Library services, such as requesting or recalling items

 - View your loan history

-You can tailor the Library Search user interface so that it reflects the way you usually search, you can also reset your Library PIN.
+You can tailor the Library Search user interface so that it reflects the way you usually search.

 To set your preferences, click the Personal settings option on the left side of My Account.

 Note: To keep your settings for future sessions, you must sign in and save your preferences.